moonline/UW.Olivos-Roche/Paper.rst

 Mitre Rail
 ..........

-The commuter rail Mirte connects the station Bartolomé Mitre with the main station Retiro in the city center.
-Near Olivos Roche it also stops at the station Dr. Cetrangolo.
+The commuter rail Mitre connects the station Bartolomé Mitre with the main station Retiro in the city center.
+Close to Olivos Roche it also stops at the station Dr. Cetrangolo.
 At the terminal station Bartolomé Mitre, a pedestrian bridge connects to the Terminal station of the Tren de la costa on the other side of the road, which takes passengers to Tigre in the north of Greater Buenos Aires.

 .. list-table::